-Did you know 90% of brain development occurs from age 0 to age 5?
+Major brain development occurs in the first few years of life.
 According to the Center on the Developing Child at Harvard University, a child’s experiences during the earliest years of life have a lasting impact on the architecture of the developing brain.